fuadhailat/Cashier-system/README.md

-# mostadaa
+# mostawdaa

-A new Flutter project.
+A new Flutter project by Fuad Hailat.

 ## Getting Started